danielbodnar/awesome-stars/README.md

 - [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
 Your agents are standing by!
 - [89luca89/terrible](https://github.com/89luca89/terrible) - An Ansible playbook that applies the principle of the Infrastructure as Code on a QEMU/KVM environment.
 - [littledivy/autopilot-deno](https://github.com/littledivy/autopilot-deno) - :rocket: Cross-platform desktop automation module for Deno.
-- [wuseman/EMAGNET](https://github.com/wuseman/EMAGNET) - Automated hacking tool that will find leaked databases with 97.1% accurate to grab mail + password together from recent uploads from https://pastebin.com.
-Bruteforce support for spotify accounts, inst
 - [jimmy201602/webterminal](https://github.com/jimmy201602/webterminal) - ssh rdp vnc telnet sftp bastion/jump web putty xshell terminal jumpserver audit realtime monitor rz/sz 堡垒机 云桌面 linux devops sftp websocket  file management rz/sz otp 自动化运维 审计 录像 文件管理 sftp上传 实时监控 录像回放
 - [vchinnipilli/kubestriker](https://github.com/vchinnipilli/kubestriker) - A Blazing fast Security Auditing tool for Kubernetes
 - [LeanerCloud/AutoSpotting](https://github.com/LeanerCloud/AutoSpotting) - Saves up to 90% of AWS EC2 costs by automating the use of spot instances on existing AutoScaling groups.
 Installs in minutes using CloudFormation or Terraform.
 Convenient to deploy at scale using Stac